alphagov/govuk_frontend_toolkit/docs/javascript.md

 ## Selection buttons

+>If you are using GOV.UK Elements version 3.0.0 or above you *do not need* to include and initialise `GOVUK.SelectionButtons` to apply the correct radio button and checkbox styling.
+This module is deprecated and will be removed in the future.

 `GOVUK.SelectionButtons` adds classes to a parent `<label>` of a radio button or checkbox, allowing you to style it based on the input’s state.
 Given this example HTML structure:

 ```html